 Since the Gunner is also a multi-purpose barbell, it too can handle power lifts and Olympic lifts, thanks to its moderate knurling (which is great for beginners), sleeves that spin, and a grooved pattern on the sleeves.
 However, there are some glaring differences.
 First is the coating.
 It’s worth mentioning that the Gunner is only available in one finish, which is black zinc, but you do have the choice of coating your loading sleeves in either regular or black zinc.
 While a zinc coated bar will provide you with some decent protection from corrosion, it’s not on the same level as stainless steel — so you’ll need to clean it from time to time.

 The tensile strength of this barbell also features a much higher rating of 235,000 PSI.
 While this may not matter to some people, anyone of elite strength may appreciate that extra strength — not only can it take more punishment, but it also leads to a higher weight capacity.
 The Ohio has a weight limit of 1,260 pounds, while the Gunner maxes out at 1,500 pounds.
-You may think this would make the Gunner more expensive, but it’s actually cheaper than the Ohio.
-The black zinc sleeves cost $50 more than the regular zinc, but regardless of which one you choose, you won’t be spending more than $350.
+You may think this would make the Gunner more expensive, but it’s actually cheaper than the Ohio with a price tag of about $300.

 The lack of a center knurling and sleeves that spin are going to add to the versatility of this bar, but instead of bronze bushings, Force USA uses stainless steel paired with five needle bearings in each sleeve.
-This leads to a spin that is a little smoother, but also a little faster than that of the Ohio — which might make it better suited for your Olympic lifts.
+This leads to a spin that is both smoother and faster than that of the Ohio — which might make it better suited for your Olympic lifts.
 The loading sleeves of the Gunner also feature a grooved pattern that is cut deeper than any other barbell that we have used, so you’ll likely experience less sliding of your bumper plates if the bar slams into the ground.

 This barbell is available in 20kgs, and is made of 235,000 PSI steel.
 You can choose between either black zinc or bright zinc sleeves, and either way, this barbell is equipped with smooth stainless steel bearings that offer a great spin.